International Association for People-Environment Studies (IAPS) Conference 2026

 Why do we have Guiding Principles?

-Our approach is based on the ACCESS Guiding Principles (Barr et al., 2023), which is a framework that advocates for an integrated approach to considering issues related to EDI, KCP and ES.
+Our approach was based on the ACCESS Guiding Principles (Barr et al., 2023), which is a framework that advocates for an integrated approach to considering issues related to EDI, KCP and ES.
 However, the approach is not prescriptive, as there will sometimes be trade-offs between these principles, especially when there are external constraints (e.g., on time or resources).
-Instead, we are encouraging all those involved in organising IAPS 2026 to engage in open dialogue and reflexive, contextual decision-making to co-agree how best to enact all three principles in their area of work.
+Instead, we encouraged all those involved in organising IAPS 2026 to engage in open dialogue and reflexive, contextual decision-making to co-agree how best to enact all three principles in their area of work.

 The Guiding Principles Committee